 Trust-No-Exe

 Afraid that the family computer will be taken over by rogue malware this holiday season?
-You could setup limited user accounts for your family members or you could go one step further and install as well.
+You could setup limited user accounts for your family members or you could go one step further and install Trust-No-Exe as well.

 Trust-No-Exe works by blocking every type of executable file, including .exe, .scr, .com, .dll and more, not on the access list from running.
 According to the site, Trust-No-Exe monitors if a file is loaded as a process or thread by the operating system, which means that a simple file rename will not be able to trick Trust-No-Exe.